Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 These are the existing components, but you can create more in v.js:

-- display-text: Displays some text.
+- display-text: Displays some text (can use basic HTML).
 The argument is the text to display.
 It can also be a function that returns updating text.

-- raw-html: Displays some HTML.
-The argument is the HTML as a string, or a function that returns updating HTML.
-            It doesn't work with many vue things.

 - blank: Adds empty space.
 The default dimensions are 8px x 17px.
 The argument changes the dimensions.
          If it's a single value (e.g. "20px"), that determines the height.